caethugo/lydia_collect_automator/README.md

 # Lydia collect automator

+## About the license :

+This project is licensed under the terms of the GNU General Public License version 2 (GPLv2).
+You can find a copy of the GPLv2 license in the "LICENSE" file in the root directory of this repository.

+The GPLv2 grants users the freedom to use, modify, and distribute this software.
+However, users must also make the source code available to recipients of the software and include a copy of the GPLv2 license with any modified versions of the software.

+For more information on the terms of the GPLv2 license, please see the "LICENSE" file.

+# Core
 The goal of this repo is to define a function :

 -  taking a URL and a list of attributes as input